Impact of the COVID-19 pandemic on television in the United States: Return to production, modifications

 After filming without an audience for the remainder of its audition rounds, the 15th season of America's Got Talent suspended production on March 14; filming of the auditions was originally scheduled to conclude on March 20.
 To help attract additional contestants, NBC announced on April 1 that it would open a new round of online auditions.
 By April 27, production staff decided that the season would premiere on May 26 as planned.
 The show ultimately resumed production in June with a streamlined version of its "Judge Cuts" round, in an outdoor stage setting in Simi Valley, California, with enhanced safety protocols and remote performances.
 The live quarter-finals (which, due to the revised Judge Cuts format, also had a larger field with four heats rather than three, as in past seasons) were held at Universal Studios Hollywood rather than the Dolby Theatre.
 There was a mix of pre-recorded remote performances and in-person performances emanating from various locations around the park and the Universal Studios Lot.

-The 18th season of American Idol on ABC and the 18th season of NBC's The Voice both switched to remote formats, with their contestants and panels conducting the program from their residences.
-The second season of La Voz, a Spanish-language adaptation of The Voice on NBC's sister network Telemundo, was also suspended.
-The series later resumed studio production in Miami, with enhanced safety protocols and no studio audience, and returned to air on July 26, 2020.
-These changes would later be adopted by season 19 of The Voice, which premiered in October 2020.
+The 18th season of American Idol (ABC) and the 18th season of The Voice (NBC) both switched to remote formats, with their contestants and judging panels conducting the program from their homes.
+Production of the second season of La Voz—the Spanish-language adaptation of The Voice on NBC's sister network Telemundo—was suspended; studio production later resumed with the live rounds on July 26, 2020, with enhanced safety protocols and no studio audience.
+Similar changes were adopted by season 19 of The Voice, which premiered in October 2020.

-The third season of The Masked Singer (Fox) already had completed filming before pandemic-related restrictions took effect, but post-production was performed remotely, and allusions to the pandemic were added in post-production of its final episodes—such as dialogue by Night Angel referencing the panic buying of toilet paper.
-After filming of the competition wrapped, a performance of "What the World Needs Now Is Love", dedicated to first responders, was filmed for the season's penultimate "Road to the Finals" episode, which featured Dionne Warwick and the remaining three finalists.
+The third season of The Masked Singer (Fox) had already completed filming before pandemic-related restrictions took effect, but post-production was performed remotely, and allusions to the pandemic were added in post-production of its final episodes—such as dialogue by Night Angel referencing the panic buying of toilet paper.
+After filming of the competition wrapped, a performance of "What the World Needs Now Is Love" dedicated to first responders was filmed for the "Road to the Finals" recap show, which featured Dionne Warwick and the remaining three finalists.